 Arachnoiditis — is a serous arachnoid mater inflammation of the brain and spinal cord.
 Isolated inflammation lesion with arachnoiditis does not happen in the absence of her vascular system.
 The infection passes from a solid or pia mater.
 In this connection, some authors consider more appropriate to treat the pathological process is not as arachnoiditis, as well as serous meningitis.
 However, a significant difference between clinical and flow arachnoiditis from inflammation of the meninges – meningitis can be considered correct selection of this form as an independent disease.

 Causes of arachnoiditis

 Arachnoiditis occurs as a result of the transferred acute and chronic infections, inflammatory diseases of the paranasal sinuses, chronic intoxication (alcohol, lead, arsenic), trauma (usually in the residual period).
 Arachnoiditis can occur as a result of reactive inflammation in slow-growing tumors, encephalitis.
 In many cases, the cause of arachnoiditis remains unclear.
 Morphologically with arachnoiditis determined turbidity and thickening of the arachnoid, which is accompanied in more severe cases, fibrinoid overlays.
 In the further course of arachnoiditis, adhesions occur between the arachnoid and choroid, leading to the impaired circulation of cerebrospinal fluid and the formation of cysts.

 Arachnoiditis is divided into bottled and limited.
 Last extremely rare.
 In essence, we are talking about more serious local changes against the background of teh diffuse process with arachnoiditis.
-Violation of the normal circulation of cerebrospinal fluid (CSF), leading to the emergence of hydrocephalus, is based on two mechanisms for arachnoiditis obstruction to the flow of fluid from the ventricular system (occlusive hydrocephalus) and malabsorption of fluid through the dura mater with a spilled adhesive process (aresorbtive hydrocephalus).
+Impaired circulation of cerebrospinal fluid (CSF), leading to the emergence of hydrocephalus, is based on two mechanisms for arachnoiditis obstruction to the flow of fluid from the ventricular system (occlusive hydrocephalus) and malabsorption of fluid through the dura mater with a spilled adhesive process (aresorbtive hydrocephalus).

 Types of arachnoiditis

 Brain membranes (cerebral) arachnoiditis

 Cerebral arachnoiditis can be localized to the convex surface of the brain, its basis in the posterior fossa.
 The clinical picture consists of the symptoms of arachnoiditis of the local effects of shell lesions on the brain and disorders of the liquor circulation.
 A frequent manifestation of cerebral arachnoiditis is hypertensive headaches or shell character.